localstack/localstack-blog.github.io/content/2024-04-15-introducing-localstack-for-snowflake/index.md

 Join our preview program today!
 We're working very closely with our community of early adopters to understand your use cases, and we can prioritize feature development during this current stage of development, to ensure our implementation properly supports your requirements.
 Here are some features you can expect in the upcoming months:

--   Full emulation of database roles, role-based access control, and row-level security policies
+-   Full emulation of database roles, role-based access control, and row-level security policies.
 -   Enhanced support for table streams and CDC use cases.
 -   Advanced integration with other storage/streaming cloud services in LocalStack (AWS Glue, Kinesis Firehose, S3, AppFlow, etc).
 -   Tooling for test data management and preseeding the emulator with data from a real Snowflake instance.